DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 - ``WIFI_STA``    1, wifi uses station mode, device can only connect to access points (APs)
 - ``WIFI_AP``     2, wifi uses access point mode, device can only accept connections from stations, it is the AP
 - ``WIFI_AP_STA`` 3, wifi uses two modes, device can simultaneously connect to other APs, and accepts connections from other stations

-For now let's add a line to place our device in station mode.
+For now add a line to your code that will place the device in one mode, the station mode.

 .. code:: cpp